Acidburn0zzz/pysyck/README.txt

 limited and leak memory.

 PySyck_ is aimed to update the current Python bindings for Syck.
-The new bindings will provide wrappers for the Syck emitter and give access to the bare Parser tree.
+The new bindings provide a wrapper for the Syck emitter and give access to YAML representation graphs.
 Hopefully it will not leak memory as well.

 PySyck_ may be used for various tasks, in particular, as a replacement of the module pickle_.
 Please be aware that PySyck_ is a beta-quality software and